digitalcraftsman/hugo-type-theme/README.md

 ## About page

-If you want to tell your audience who you are create a new file called `index.md` under `content/about`.
-For an example look at `exampleSite/content/about/index.md` inside the theme folder.
+If you want to tell your audience who you are create a new file called `about.md` under `content`.
+For an example look at `exampleSite/content/about.md` inside the theme folder.

 ## Nearly finished